pfeinsper/drone-swarm-search-algorithms/README.md

 - **[Algorithm Details](https://github.com/pfeinsper/drone-swarm-search-algorithms)**: Explore in-depth discussions and source code for the algorithms powering the DSSE.
 This section is perfect for developers interested in the technical underpinnings and enhancements of the search algorithms.

 - **[PyPI Repository](https://pypi.org/project/DSSE/)**: Visit the PyPI page for DSSE to download the latest release, view release histories, and read additional installation instructions.

+## Support

+If you encounter any issues or have questions, please file an issue on our [GitHub issues page](https://github.com/pfeinsper/drone-swarm-search/issues).